-Not that it is a requirement of the OpenWrt operating system that the BSSID must commence with an even number eg 02, 04, 06 etc.
+Note: It is a requirement of the current OpenWrt operating system that the BSSID must commence with an even number eg 02, 04, 06 etc.

-The Tx Power parameter may be used to adjust the power of the MP radio transmitter.
+The Tx Power parameter may be used to adjust the power of the device radio transmitter.
 It is set by default to the maximum value of 17.
 Normally this should not need to be adjusted but doing so may be useful in certain circumstances such as testing.